lwintringham/esp-sdk-python/docs/ComplianceControlsApi.md

 api_instance = esp_sdk.ComplianceControlsApi()
 compliance_control_id = 56 # int | The ID of the Compliance Control this signature belongs to
-page = '{:number=>1,+:size=>20}' # str | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page (optional) (default to {:number=>1,+:size=>20}) include = 'include_example' # str | Related objects that can be included in the response:  service See Including Objects for more information. (optional)
+page = '{:number=>1,+:size=>20}' # str | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page (optional) (default to {:number=>1,+:size=>20}) include = 'include_example' # str | Related objects that can be included in the response:  service, suppressions See Including Objects for more information. (optional)

 try:
     # Get a list of Signatures for a Compliance Control